 According to an article in the International Journal of Aromatherapy, Tea Tree oil has a combination of useful properties including strong antimicrobial activity especially when combined with other oils such as Lavender and Eucalyptus.*

 So, what does that mean for you?
 You can use Tea Tree to address everyday concerns such as acne, athlete’s foot, dandruff and even against mold.
 I’ve used a combination of 8 ounces of 100 proof vodka with 10 drops each of Tea Tree, Eucalyptus, Lavender and Rosemary in a spray bottle in the shower area to help keep mold to a minimum.
 This is also good to spray on areas where germs are rampant such as high chairs; simply spray and wipe with a dry cloth.

 - Add a few drops in your running bath water to help with symptoms of cold and flu.

-- Add a few drops to your shampoo to deal with head lice.
+- Add a few drops to your shampoo to deal with head lice and dandruff.

 - Add a few drops to a cold mist diffuser to help with congestion.

 - Add no more than 5 drops to your washing machine to help get rid of the musty smell from towels and gym clothes.